Clayn/yagol/README.md

 and use it:

     Field field=new Field();
 Thats it.
-We now have a ie
+We now have a field with the default size of 20.
+(Note that this will produce some warnings/exceptions.
+These are expected and will be "fixed" in further versions).
+But wait?
+What about the cells?
+Are the
+Now how can we define which Cell is alive?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MzY1MzU0OV19
+eyJoaXN0b3J5IjpbLTM2NTMxNjQ4Ml19
 -->